 For several years the U.S. Securities and Exchange Commission (SEC) has mandated that filers apply eXtensible Business Reporting Language (XBRL) tags to their financial statements.
 XBRL was developed to make it easier for investors to use a company’s financial information.
 Now XBRL US has kicked off its second annual XBRL Challenge, a contest designed to encourage development of open source analytical tools that can use XBRL-formatted corporate financial data from the SEC’s EDGAR database.
 Sponsoring the effort are the American Institute of Certified Public Accountants, the CFA Institute (of which I am a member) and the Wharton School of the University of Pennsylvania.
 XBRL US hopes to raise awareness of the wealth of available XBRL data and provide incentives for application developers to create open source software that enables broader and more frequent use of the standard.
 The contest will award $20,000 grand prizes to the two teams, and judging will be based on how well each submission improves access to corporate data and provides analytic capabilities in an original, user-friendly way.
 This competition is a terrific idea because it addresses the least well developed element in the drive to improve the communication of corporate data to investors.
 Earlier this year I reviewed some of the submissions to the first XBRL Challenge.
 Although the first round of software offered a good start, much more needs to be done to encourage use of XBRL.

-Topics: Reporting, closing, XBRL, Analytics, Business Analytics, Accounting, Business Performance Management (BPM), finance, Financial Performance Management (FPM), Information Management (IM), Financial Performance Management, SEC
+Topics: Analytics, Business Analytics, Business Performance Management (BPM), closing, finance, Financial Performance Management, Financial Performance Management (FPM), Information Management (IM), Reporting, SEC, XBRL, Office of Finance